 Convergence Training: Okay.
 Yeah.
 Cool.
 Thanks.

 And then level two learning is mashed up.
 How much of that problem could be solved by simply having better level two assessments instead of restating trivia, like you said?

 Dr. Will Thalheimer: Well, obviously it could.
 But it doesn’t.

 What I’m saying is because we’ve had this model that has level two as one big thing, we have not been pushed, we have not been nudged, we have not been sent the message, that there’s better learning measurements to do.

 Convergence Training: Right, good.

-Dr. Will Thalheimer: And we’re going to see this as in LTEM because I basically designed it to be a response to the weaknesses of these other models.
+Dr. Will Thalheimer: And we’re going to see this again in LTEM because I basically designed it to be a response to the weaknesses of these other models.

 Convergence Training: Cool.
 Thank you very much.

 Dr. Will Thalheimer: So just so you don’t think that I’m the only one being critical of the Kirkpatrick model or the four-level model.
 This is a scientific review and a top-tier scientific journal, and they evaluated the Kirkpatrick framework and they said : “It has a number of theoretical and practical shortcomings.
 It is antithetical to nearly 40 years of research on human learning…leads to a checklist approach to evaluation.
 And by ignoring the actual purpose for evaluation, risks providing no information of value to stakeholders.”

 So that’s pretty damning.
 Now, that’s not the only one.
 This was just published this year: “Kirkpatrick’s framework is not grounded in theory.
 And the assumptions of the model had been repeatedly disproven over the past 25 years.”
 And they showed a number of research reviews of that.
 And that was published by Tracy Sitzmann and Weinhardt.